softius/phlow/README.md

 Phlow is a framework agnostic solution.

 ## Getting Started
-The following images illustrate a simple approval process.
+The following image illustrates a simple approval process.
+Once the author composes a new article, the article gets reviewed by the reviewer.
+As the result of the review, the reviewer can request further updates or publish the article.

 <img src="https://raw.githubusercontent.com/softius/Phlow/docs/docs/article-approval.svg?sanitize=true">

-Also, the following code illustrates the same process.
+Also, the following code illustrates the model for the same process.

 ``` php
 $builder = new WorkflowBuilder();